October 31, 2018

 Share this post:

-The various forms of locks used on early muzzle loading antique firearms can be very confusing, but they also create a plethora of distinct variations for collectors.
-Entire books have been written on the evolution of early firearms, but shown and discussed below are several of the main variations seen on antique firearms in our auctions, including our upcoming November 30-December 2, 2018 Premier Firearms Auction.
+The various forms of locks used on antique flintlock pistols and other early muzzle-loading antique firearms can be very confusing, but they also create a plethora of distinct variations for collectors.
+Entire books have been written on antique flintlock pistol identification and the evolution of early firearms, but shown and discussed below are several of the main variations seen on antique firearms in our auctions.

 The snaphance, also known as a snaphaunce, was mainly used from the mid-16th century until the late 17th century but remained fairly popular in the region around Brescia in northern Italy until the mid-18th century.
 Unlike both the miquelet (defined later in this article) and the “true” flintlock, a snaphance uses a pan cover separate from the frizzen.
 Like the “true” flintlock they were eventually replaced by, the sears are internal.
 The flintlock which was simpler and more reliable and thus relatively quickly replaced them.